 Algae and biofilm naturally grow in every tank.
 So, you won’t need to spend any money on these.
 In most cases, your cherry shrimps will live on these two food sources, meaning algae and biofilm are the staple food in cherry shrimp’s diet.

-One thing to be noted, not all kinds of algae fall into the diet of cherry shrimps.
+One thing to be noted is that not all kinds of algae fall into the diet of cherry shrimps.
 They don’t like hard stringy or hair algae.
 Also, spot algae don’t interest cherry shrimps.

-Like regular shrimps, the pregnant cherry shrimps should also graze on algae and biofilm most of the time throughout the day.
-But in addition, they’ll also require some extra love which you can provide through proper commercial shrimp food.
+Like regular shrimp, pregnant cherry shrimp should graze on algae and biofilm most of the day.
+However, they’ll also require some extra love, which you can provide through proper commercial shrimp food.

 Commercial Shrimp Food

-Many people don’t want to invest in a commercial shrimp food.
-Though shrimps are well off with algae and biofilm, they do need some extra minerals and vitamins which you can provide only through commercial shrimp food.
+Many people don’t want to invest in commercial shrimp food.
+Though shrimp are well off with algae and biofilm, they do need some extra minerals and vitamins, which you can provide only through commercial shrimp food.

-Many hobbyists offer fish pellets to the shrimps.
-I’ll not recommend this as fish pellets don’t contain the necessary nutrients required for a cherry shrimp.
+Many hobbyists offer fish pellets to the shrimp.
+I don’t recommend this, as fish pellets don’t contain the nutrients required for a cherry shrimp.

-I know a decent commercial shrimp food can cost a bit of money, but the trade-off you’ll get is amazing.
-A good shrimp food will ensure your shrimps are having all the nutrients they deserve to grow properly.
-It will also help the shrimps to show off their true color.
-Moreover, a single pot of food can feed a decent size of the shrimp colony for almost a year.
-So, you should definitely invest in a good shrimp food.
+I know a decent commercial shrimp food can cost a bit of money, but the trade-off is amazing.
+A good shrimp food will ensure your shrimps have all the nutrients they deserve to grow properly.
+It will also help the shrimps show off their true color.
+Moreover, a single pot of food can feed a decent-sized shrimp colony for almost a year.
+So, you should definitely invest in good shrimp food.

 For my cherry shrimps, I love to give them Aquatic Art’s sinking pellets.
-They are extremely good for pregnant shrimps too.
-I have been using this food for over a year now, and my shrimps still get crazy over it.
+They are extremely good for pregnant shrimps, too.
+I have been using this food for over a year now, and my shrimp still get crazy over it.

 This one is also suitable for pregnant cherry shrimps because it contains: